santra11/SentimentAnalysis/README.md

 # Sentimentfasttext
 In this notebook we will work with movie review dataset for the sentiment analysis.
-First we will use a pretrained model (fast text embedding and bidirectional LSTM) and then we will use just a basic CNN to study the sentiment analysis of a movie review dataset.
+First we will use a fastText Bi-LSTM model and Bi-LSTM model from scratch to study the sentiment analysis of a movie review dataset.